 What’s Old is New Again – Taking Business for a Loop

-There was a time when the milkman would deliver to your door and collect empty bottles when you were done with them – all to return later with more.
+There was a time when the milkman would deliver milk to your door and collect empty bottles when you were done with them – all to return later and repeat the cycle.
 This no mess, no packaging system is making a comeback with Loop™, a circular economy model being pioneered by TerraCycle in partnership with major brands like Procter & Gamble, Unilever, Nestlé, PepsiCo, Danone, Mars Petcare, and Mondelēz International.

 UPS, a long-time logistics partner for TerraCycle’s innovative recycling programs, will also provide shipping expertise for Loop by delivering ordered items to customers’ doors and collecting the empty packaging, which are then cleaned and refilled.
 UPS also helped to test the Loop tote, a rugged and temperature-safe container.
 The UPS Package Design and Test Lab provided key insights into the tote’s construction and ensured that it could last for thousands of trips.